Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-08.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-08.kt).

-It produces the following three lines, each line appearing after a second:
+It produces the following three lines, each line appearing after each second:

 ```text
 response 1